dualsight/corepay/docs/README.md

 - Ensure you have installed Node.js v8+ & NPM with the command `node -v; npm -v`

 ### Install via NPM:
+- `npm i corepay` to install Corepay locally.
+Or...
-- `npm i -g corepay` to install Corepay.
+- `npm i -g corepay` to install Corepay globally.

 ### Manual Installation
 - Download/clone this repository and `cd` to it.